PayThePizzo/Predictive-Analysis-Notes/Theory/9 - INFLUENCE.md

 Comment:
 * If $y_{i}$ were different, it would change the estimates for all the coefficients and for all the fitted values.
 * The rate at which the $k^{th}$ coefficient or fitted value changes is given by the kith entry in these matrices — matrices which, notice, are completely defined by the design matrix $X$.
+Plus we need to consider the interactions, the collinearity etc...

 ---
 ## Leverage